danielpowney/multi-rating/readme.txt

 == Upgrade Notice ==

 == Changelog ==

+= 4.1.5 (16/07/2015) =
+* Tweak: Set template strip newlines option to on by default
+* New: Create a sample rating item if none exists

 = 4.1.4 (15/07/2015) =
 * New: Added auto placement of rating results options before_content and after_content